-Once the students' individual scores are calculated, students who have not earned the required 90% will receive a No Pass "NP" and be provided an opportunity to remediate the assessment on the designated remediation day(s).
-Final assessment grades are released following completion of the final review.
+Following the review of the item analysis and the EBR, final grades will be released and sent to students via ExamSoft with your strengths and weaknesses report.
+Students who have not earned the required 90% will receive a No Pass "NP" and be provided an opportunity to remediate the assessment on the designated remediation day(s).
+If remediation is necessary, the instructor will contact the student via Canvas or Roseman email for further clarification of content to facilitate the student learning process.